VAX 9000: SID Scalar and Vector Processor Synthesis

 SID (Synthesis of Integral Design) was a logic synthesis program used to generate logic gates for the VAX 9000.
 From high-level behavioral and register-transfer level sources, approximately 93% of the CPU scalar and vector units, over 700,000 gates, were synthesized.

 SID was an artificial intelligence rule-based system and expert system with over 1000 hand-written rules.
 In addition to logic gate creation, SID took the design to the wiring level, allocating loads to nets and providing parameters for place and route CAD tools.
 As the program ran, it generated and expanded its own rule-base to 384,000 low-level rules.
 A complete synthesis run for the VAX 9000 took 3 hours.

+SID’s artificial intelligence software could produce designs superior to those of any one expert logic designer.
+It could base decisions on a wide range of parameters, for example, size and timing.
+A logic designer expert at making high performance designs would input rules to make the resulting computer design fast.
+Another designer expert at making compact designs would input rules for minimum size.
+Another designer expert on circuit loading and path distance wiring would input still other rules.
+Through iterations of conflicting rules, SID would produce the superior design.
+The program would run complete passes through the entire logic design, repeating the full run, each time with fewer rules firing, until it reached a state of equilibrium.

+SID was the first artificial intelligence program capable of self-modification and self-learning, i.e., it could create its own rules from other rules input by design experts.

 Initially it was somewhat controversial but was accepted in order to reduce the overall VAX 9000 project budget.
 Some engineers refused to use it.
 Others compared their own gate-level designs to those created by SID, eventually accepting SID for the gate-level design job.
 Since SID rules were written by expert logic designers and with input from the best designers on the team, excellent results were achieved.
 As the project progressed and new rules were written, SID-generated results became equal to or better than manual results for both area and timing.
 For example, SID produced a 64-bit adder that was faster than the manually-designed one.
 Manually-designed areas averaged 1 bug per 200 gates, whereas SID-generated logic averaged 1 bug per 20,000 gates.
 After finding a bug, SID rules were corrected, resulting in 0 bugs on subsequent runs.
 The SID-generated portion of the VAX 9000 was completed 2 years ahead of schedule, whereas other areas of the VAX 9000 development encountered implementation problems, resulting in a much delayed product release.
 Following the VAX 9000, SID was never used again.